Pqlet/MANIQA_reproducing/README.md

 # MANIQA_reproducing
-Trying to reproduce results of MANIQA paper
+Reproducing results and examining the MANIQA, method of Blind Image Quiality Assessment.

 ## TO DO TID2013 training
 - [x] 1) dataset for TID2013 and dataloader